Beyond Cosine Similarity: Zero-Initialized Residual Complex Projection for Aspect-Based Sentiment Analysis: Task Formulation Data Construction

-To construct robust training signals for contrastive learning, we map the extracted context blocks into semantic triplets consisting of an anchor query ($x^q$), a positive sample ($x^+$), and a negative sample ($x^-$).
-All samples within a triplet share the exact same objective aspect (e.g., ``Transportation'') to control the variables.
+To construct robust training signals for contrastive learning, we map the extracted context blocks into aspect-polarity sentence pairs.
+For a given anchor query ($x^q$), we pair it with a target sample ($x^t$) that shares the exact same objective aspect (e.g., ``Transportation'').
+We assign a label $y=1$ if $x^t$ shares the same polarity as the query (Positive Pair), and $y=0$ if it exhibits opposing polarity (Negative Pair).

-To enrich the diversity of the contrastive gradient signals, we implement a hybrid triplet generation strategy: \begin{itemize} \item \textbf{Standard Pairs:} Mining one positive and one negative sample corresponding to the query's polarity. \item \textbf{Multi-Positive/Negative Augmentation:} Fusing multiple text blocks of the same polarity into a single augmented target to increase the density of the semantic space. \item \textbf{Hard Contrastive Mining:} Selecting positive samples that share the same sentiment but exhibit high lexical variance, coercing the model to capture deep semantic alignment rather than superficial word overlap\cite{liang2021enhancing}. \end{itemize}
+To enrich the diversity of the contrastive gradient signals, we implement a hybrid pair generation strategy: \begin{itemize}[nosep, leftmargin=*] \item \textbf{Standard Pairs:} Mining target samples based on standard positive/negative polarity matching. \item \textbf{Data Augmentation:} Fusing multiple text blocks of the same polarity into a single augmented target to increase the density of the semantic space. \item \textbf{Hard Contrastive Mining:} Selecting positive pairs that share the same sentiment but exhibit high lexical variance, coercing the model to capture deep semantic alignment rather than superficial word overlap\cite{liang2021enhancing}. \end{itemize}